This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Compartment Syndrome In Children
+Compartment Syndrome in Children

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 WHILE YOU ARE HERE:

-A consent form is a legal document that explains the tests, treatments, or procedures that your child may need.
+is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 Stay with your child for comfort and support as often as possible while he is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.

-An IV is a small tube placed in your child's vein.
-Caregivers use the IV to give your child medicine or liquids.
+is a small tube placed in your child's vein that is used to give medicine or liquids.

-- Scintigraphy: This test helps caregivers see how blood flows through your child's arm or leg.
-He is given a small amount of dye in an IV.
-Pictures are then taken of his blood vessels, muscles, or bones.
+- Scintigraphy is used to check how blood flows through your child's arm or leg.
+Your child will be given a small amount of contrast liquid in an IV.
+Pictures are then taken of blood vessels, muscles, or bones.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health